malda-protocol/malda-lending/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 - Provide a summary of the change and which feature was implemented, or which issue was fixed.
-- Provide documentation or Notion pages that describe the change.
+- Provide internal documentation explaining the rationale for the change.
+- If integrating an external dependency, please provide a link to the dependency and a brief description of the assumptions made (e.g. `this param is set to X because Y`)

 ## How Has This Been Tested?